 You can also find the German potato pancakes at fairs served with sour cream and smoked salmon.

 Sometimes – and this is how I served them tonight – they are served with pork dishes, though crispy Bratkartoffeln (fried potatoes), Spätzle (an egg

 We had roast pork with Reibekuchen, apple sauce, sautéed snow peas and a creamy sauce with oyster mushrooms and bacon.
 Miss M, our picky little eater, ate her Reibekuchen and apple sauce, but would not even let me put the rest on her plate.

 They are also a great alternative side dish for Christmas or Thanksgiving Dinner.

-There are a number of alternative versions of this recipe.
+There are a number of alternative versions of this recipe for German potato pancakes.